tmtsoftware/csw/docs/src/main/commons/testing.md

 ## Acceptance Tests

-This section explains how and where csw-prod maintains and execute acceptance tests.
+This section explains how and where csw-prod maintains and executes acceptance tests.
 If you are a component writer and want to maintain acceptance tests, you can create a repo similar to [csw-acceptance](https://github.com/tmtsoftware/csw-acceptance) and update dependencies, projects as per your need.

-As part of acceptance tests, we run all the existing java and scala tests from [csw-prod](https://github.com/tmtsoftware/csw-prod) repo on published bintray binaries rather than directly on source code.
+As required by TMT Systems Engineering, the acceptance pipeline runs all the existing Java and Scala tests from [csw-prod](https://github.com/tmtsoftware/csw-prod) repo on published bintray binaries rather than directly on source code.

 More information can be found [here](https://github.com/tmtsoftware/csw-acceptance/blob/master/README.md).